shuntress/web-host/README.md

 source with no dependencies ([one dependency](https://nodejs.org)).

-To that end, you may notice that there are no package, grunt, trevor, cargo, slurp, jarvis, babel, lint, or docker files.
+To that end, you may notice that there are no package, grunt, trevor, cargo, slurp, scarf, jarvis, babel, lint, or docker files.
 The .git folder is the only dev tool sub-directory.

 The setup script targets [systemd](https://systemd.io/) to install this software as a persistent service but the project is otherwise system-agnostic.